chetanuchiha16/acatrack/Student_Result_project/README.md

 # 📊💻 Student_Result_Project

-A collaborative student management system project integrating a Tkinter-based frontend with a Flask-powered backend.
+A collaborative student management system project integrating a React-based frontend with a Flask-powered backend.
 Built with modularity, teamwork, and practicality in mind.

 ---